11 stable releases

 The other issue is that the Rust standard library for the WebAssembly target is built without threads support to ensure maximum portability.

-Since we do want standard APIs like Mutex, Arc and so on to work, you'll need to use the nightly compiler toolchain and pass some flags to rebuild the standard library in addition to your own code.
+Since we want standard library to be thread-safe and std::sync APIs to work, you'll need to use the nightly compiler toolchain and pass some flags to rebuild the standard library in addition to your own code.

 In order to reduce risk of breakages, it's strongly recommended to use a fixed nightly version.
-For example, the latest stable Rust at the moment of writing is version 1.66, which corresponds to nightly-2022-12-12, which was tested and works with this crate.
+This crate was tested with nightly-2024-08-02.

 Using config files